Chemical Warfare Brigade

 Chemical Warfare Brigade is a rock opera created by Marc Brownstein of the trance fusion band Disco Biscuits.
-It was written during Brownstein's dismissal from the band and was debuted by Electron.
-Since the Disco Biscuits rarely play a full Chemical Warfare Brigade, Disco Biscuits fans are "lucky" to catch a full Chemical Warfare Brigade performance.
-Their most recent full performance of the Chemical Warfare Brigade was played on December 31, 2013, at the Theater at Madison Square Garden.
+While some of the songs were written prior to Brownstein's dismissal from the band in January 2000, the opera was finished with and debuted by Electron.
+The most recent full performance of the Chemical Warfare Brigade rock opera was on May 24, 2026, at the Mishawaka Amphitheatre in Colorado.

 Performance History

-The Chemical Warfare Brigade Opera has been performed eleven times in its entirety.
-The first performances were by Electron on August 18, 2000.
-All other performances were performed by The Disco Biscuits.
+The Chemical Warfare Brigade has been performed twelve times.
+All performances were performed by The Disco Biscuits except as noted.